Network and Communications EquipmentSkip to content Skip to main navigation

 B. Responsible University Office & Officer - The Office of Computing and Information Services (CIS) is responsible for the maintenance ofthis policy, and for responding to questions regarding this policy.
-The responsible official is V. Ena Haines, Director of Information Technology.
+The responsible official is The Office of the CIO.

 C. Policy - This policy applies to all communications cabling, equipment and infrastructure devices,including but not limited to the following: telecommunications switches, data networkingswitches and routers, wireless access points, cellular distributed antenna systems, cellularrepeaters and/or bi-directional amplifiers, cellular macro sites, cable and satellite televisionreception and distribution equipment.

 Any and all communications cabling shall be installed and maintained by CIS.
 This includes any permanent cabling and/or cabling between workspaces and rooms intended to be used for voice and data networking or other communications.
 Structured cabling systems serve to hinder physical compromises of cabling through the use of enclosed pathways and secure cable termination facilities.
 Teachers College uses modern cabling systems and adheres to installation specifications to ensure maximum performance and minimum disruption due to compromised system integrity.
 The College designs cabling configuration to maximize performance and reliability.